sidprasad/sidbison/README.md

 ## Instructions to be implemented

 1.`step`: Steps to the next step taken by the parser

-2. `rulepos`: Identifies the position of the `.` in the rule being parsed.
+2.`rulepos`: Identifies the position of the `.` in the rule being parsed.